 Dealing with the underlying cause: resistance to change

-A universal truth that is becoming more evident every day: today’s product teams face the problem of hyper-communication and an abundance of tools and channels that can sometimes become, quite literally, counter-productive.
+A universal truth that is becoming more evident every day: today’s agile product managers face the problem of hyper-communication and an abundance of tools and channels that can sometimes become, quite literally, counter-productive.

 However, within this set of challenges we’ll often find lurking a more primordial obstacle: resistance to change.
 Specifically, the change of habits and comfort zones.
 True – technological companies tend to attract workers who are more naturally inclined toward trying out new technologies and can take pride in employing a higher than average percentage of early adapters.
 And yet, in many cases the default human disposition to stay static – simply prevails.